AboTyim/NetwarSystem/README.md

 # Collecting Some User IDs

-tw-walload <index> <file> - put some IDs in a file, load them into a Redis work queue.
+tw-walload <index_name> <file> - put some IDs in a file, load them into a Redis work queue.

-tw-walwork <index> - run from command line, it'll check its queue, then start processing accounts it finds there.
+tw-walwork <index_name> - run from command line, it'll check its queue, then start processing accounts it finds there.

-tw-1name <index> <screen_name> - will look up a screen name.
+tw-1name <index_name> <screen_name> - will look up a screen name.

-tw-1num <index> <id_str> - will look up an ID number.
+tw-1num <index_name> <id_str> - will look up an ID number.

 tw-auditnames and tw-auditnums are used to audit big collections of account names or numeric IDs against an index.